 Does Cohort recommend the Cisco Meraki MX Advances Security License over the MX Enterprise License?

 Yes!
-With attacks on computing environments in their various forms becoming more and more complex it is critical that your networks security appliance provide advanced security features such as intrusion detection/prevention, content filtering, anti-virus, anti-malware, anti-phishing, Youtube for Schools and web search filtering.
-It is for this reason Cohort recommends to its customers they purchase the MX Advanced Security Licence and not the MX Enterprise Licence unless you have other threat detection and prevention solutions in place.
+With attacks on computing environments in their various forms becoming more and more complex it is critical that your network's security appliance provide advanced security features such as intrusion detection/prevention, content filtering, anti-virus, anti-malware, anti-phishing, Youtube for Schools and web search filtering.
+It is for this reason Cohort recommends to its customers they purchase the MX Advanced Security Licence or the MX Secure SD-WAN Plus License and not the MX Enterprise Licence unless you have other threat detection and prevention solutions in place.

-How long are Cisco Meraki MX, MS, MR, MC and MV licenses valid for?
+How long are Cisco Meraki MX, MS, MR, MV, MG and MT licenses valid for?

 All Cisco Meraki license options are available in 1, 3, 5, 7 and 10 year options.